myzhang93/steelwebsite/app/surface finish/hl.md

 - Clean in the direction of the grain.
 - Use fine polishing compounds to maintain the delicate pattern.

 HL finish represents the next level of brushed stainless steel, combining elegance with practical performance for premium projects.
+Often used with [stainless steel coils](/products/stainless-steel-coil) for high-end applications.